confluentinc/ksql/docs/overview/apache-kafka-primer.md

 appended, they follow the correct offset order, even in the presence of failures or faults.
-When a stream's key content changes because of how a query wants to process the rows (via `GROUP BY` or `PARTITION BY`), the underlying records keys are recalculated, and the records are sent to a new partition set to perform the computation.
+When a stream's key content changes because of how a query wants to process the rows (via `GROUP BY` or `PARTITION BY`), the underlying records keys are recalculated, and the records are sent to a new partition in the new topic set to perform the computation.

 ## Producers and consumers